johnwcowan/r7rs-work/Dictionaries.md

 Arguments for the six procedures `dictionary?`, `dict-size`, `dict-search!`, `dict-map!`, `dict-filter!`, and `dict-for-each` are required.
-The others are optional, but if provided may be more efficient than the versions automatically provided by the implementation of this SRFI.
+The others are optional, but if provided can be more efficient than the versions automatically provided by the implementation of this SRFI.

 ## Lists as dictionaries

 The exact set of pre-registered dictionaries depends on their availability in a given implementation.
-However, lists are
-supported as dictionaries using the specification in this section.
+However, lists are supported as dictionaries using the specification in this section.
 If two keys are the same (in the sense of the specified equality predicate), then all but the first are treated as if they did not exist.

-If the car of a list is a symbol, then the list is assumed to be a property list, alternating keys (which must be symbols) with values.
+If the car of a list is a symbol, then the list is assumed to be a property list, alternating symbol keys with values.
 Mutation operations actually mutate the property list whenever possible.
-The equality predicate of this kind of dictionary is `eq?`.
+The equality predicate of this type of dictionary is `eq?`.

-If the list is empty, or its car is a pair, then the list is assumed to be an alist.
+If a list is empty, or its car is a pair, then the list is assumed to be an alist.
 New values are added to the beginning of an alist non-destructively, but it is an error to attempt deletion.
 If an association has been updated, then both the new and the old